 The Business Class seats & food on flights in Europe are particularly pitiful when compared to their US counterparts.
 American Domestic tends to offer a Premium Economy or Economy-plus seating with extra legroom seats of around 34 inches of pitch.
 American Domestic First is usually 38-40 inches of pitch.

 Why Travel Business Class Within Europe?

 Good question – which I have answered in more detail in my article entitled why travel Club Europe on British Airways.
 In a nutshell, if you travel with British Airways from London Heathrow or London Gatwick, you get access to very good pre-flight lounges at the airport, much better than those you can access with a Priority Pass.
 My last British Airways Business Class flight gave me access to the new British Airways Business Lounge At Gatwick South which was almost worth the Business Class ticket price alone, as the rest of Gatwick South is a pretty tatty terminal and not somewhere you want to hang around.
-You also get priority boarding (although in my experience the boarding experience is often quite disorganised and this perk has little value).
+You also get priority boarding, although in my experience, the boarding experience is often quite, disorganized and this perk has little value.

-To be honest, for flying within Europe I have taken to booking Club Europe out of the London hubs for the lounges alone.
+To be honest, for flying within Europe, I have taken to booking Club Europe out of the London hubs for the lounges alone.
 I book using Avios and I do think it is worth spending Avios on Club Europe flights for legs departing from London.
-The inflight experience is, as I said above, a disgraceful offering, and because I can access most of the British Airways Club lounges with my Priority Pass on my return leg, I am choosing to return in economy or even on a low cost carrier like easyjet.
-Without the free food and drink that used to be offered in economy on British Airways there is simply no advantage of travelling BA economy over any other low cost carrier.
+The inflight experience is, as I said above, a disgraceful offering, and because I can access most of the British Airways Club lounges with my Priority Pass on my return leg, I am choosing to return in economy or even on a low-cost carrier like EasyJet.
+Without the free food and drink that used to be offered in economy on British Airways, there is simply no advantage of traveling BA economy over any other low-cost carrier.